£101.25 £135.00

 TECHNICAL INFO

-Campagnolo Nuovo Super Record seatpost, hailing from Italy and in production during the 1980s.
-Made from aluminium and weighing in at 219 grams - incredibly lightweight for seatposts at that time.
+Campagnolo Croce D'Aune hubs, hailing from Italy and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
+Made from aluminium/steel and weighing in at 541 grams - pretty lightweight for a pair of hubs at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO